 Hand Combinations Summary

-The most commonly used type of combinations is the hand combinations we discussed at the outset.
-We should generally assume that this is what a player wants to discuss if they bring up the topic of combinations.
+The most commonly used type of combinations is the hand combinations discussed earlier.
+We should generally assume that this is what a player wants to discuss on the topic of combinations.

 In contrast, far fewer players know about mathematical combinations.
 The average player may not even have heard of them, let alone know how to calculate them.

 We’ve learned that there are 19,600 different flops, given two known hole cards.
 We can use combinations to establish how often certain types of flop hit.
 Then divide the result by 19,600 to learn the respective probability.